Lall-091/sql-docs/docs/connect/jdbc/connecting-using-azure-active-directory-authentication.md

 ## Connect using ActiveDirectoryPassword authentication mode

 > [!NOTE]
-> ActiveDirectoryPassword is **deprecated**.
+> ActiveDirectoryPassword is deprecated.
 Migrate to multifactor authentication (ActiveDirectoryInteractive) for user principals.
 For more information, see [Planning for mandatory multifactor authentication for Azure](/entra/identity/authentication/concept-mandatory-multifactor-authentication).

 The following example shows how to use `authentication=ActiveDirectoryPassword` mode.